cardano-scaling/hydra/docs/adr/2021-06-10_006-network-broadcasts-all-messages.md

 ## Context

-The simplified head protocol in the [Hydra paper](https://iohk.io/en/research/library/papers/hydrafast-isomorphic-state-channels/) requires _unicast_ and _multicast_ messaging between participants.
+The simplified Head protocol in the [Hydra paper](https://iohk.io/en/research/library/papers/hydrafast-isomorphic-state-channels/) requires _unicast_ and _multicast_ messaging between participants.
 However, this can be simplified to only _multicast_ by also sending `AckTx` messages to all